CARomein/Transkribus-Export-Extractor/README.md

 **Problem**: The tool reports permission errors when attempting to move directories or create files.

 **Solution**: Ensure that you have write permissions for the export directory and all its contents.
 On Windows systems, confirm that no files within the export directory are currently open in other applications, as this can prevent directory operations.

+**Windows and OneDrive Specific Issues**: When working with directories synchronised by OneDrive, Dropbox, or similar cloud storage services, permission errors are particularly common.
+These services may temporarily lock directories during synchronisation operations, preventing immediate deletion.
+The restructuring tool includes automatic retry logic with delays to accommodate these situations.
+If you see messages such as "Retry 1/2: Waiting for file system...", the tool is automatically handling these temporary permission issues.

+If the tool reports "Warning: Could not remove directory [name] - you may need to delete it manually", this indicates that empty numerical directories could not be removed after multiple retry attempts.
+This situation is purely cosmetic and does not affect the restructuring operation.
+The collection contents have been successfully moved, and you may manually delete any remaining empty numerical directories at your convenience.
+OneDrive synchronisation often resolves these permission issues after a brief period, allowing manual deletion shortly after the tool completes.

 On Unix-like systems, check the ownership and permissions of the directory using `ls -la` and modify as necessary using `chmod` or `chown`.
 Running the script with elevated privileges may be necessary in some environments, though this should not generally be required for directories in user-controlled locations.

 ### Empty numerical directories